Dhan Gopal Mukerji: Early life in India

-In Japan

 Dhan Gopal's family sent him to Japan to study industrial machinery and textiles in 1910.
 He became deeply disillusioned by the assembly line method of production and proclivity towards sheer efficiency which he viewed as dehumanizing, degrading and debasing.
 He was particularly shocked by how assembly line workers who had suffered serious accidents were quickly replaced by other workers, without consideration by the factory owners or employers for either their medical recovery, health benefits or adequate compensation.
 After a short stay in Japan, he boarded a ship for San Francisco.

 In the San Francisco Bay Area

 Barely out of his teens, Dhan Gopal had absorbed enough revolutionary ideology from his peers to have been well on the way to following in his brother's footsteps, and may not have left India entirely willingly.
 Dhan Gopal took his ideology with him to America where he fell in with a number of dirt-poor 'anarchists' like himself.
 His experiences among them, in San Francisco and New York, are detailed in 'Outcast', the second section of his autobiography.

 In 1910, he enrolled at University of California, Berkeley but transferred to Stanford University, where he eventually received his A.B. degree in philosophy in 1914.
-In San Francisco Bay Area, he looked about for a way to support himself and pay for his college education, and soon lit upon writing.
+In the San Francisco Bay Area, he looked about for a way to support himself and pay for his college education, and soon lit upon writing.
 Around 1916 he wrote Sandhya, Songs of Twilight and Rajani or Songs of the Night, two books of poems, and Laila Majnu, a musical play in three acts, all published by Paul Elder and Company of San Francisco.

 He married Ethel Ray Dugan, an American artist and educator, and in 1918 they had a son, also called Dhan "Dan" Gopal Jr.